Women in Mathematics

 The school actively supports women in mathematics and holds regular events.

-Each October first-year female undergraduates in mathematics and engineering mathematics are invited to tea and cakes with female members of staff and postgraduate students.
+Each October first-year female undergraduates in mathematics are invited to a welcome lunch with female members of staff and postgraduate students.
 This is a chance for the students to meet each other and also to see who the women in mathematics are so that they feel able to come and ask for advice later during their degree if necessary.

 Each year upper-year female undergraduates are invited to tea and cakes with female members of staff and graduate students.
 This is a chance to talk about careers options and opportunities for graduate study.